autrin/robotic-chess-player/README.md

 ## Setup

-If you are using an external catkin workspace, skip to the next section

 ### ROS Noetic python dependencies

+*At this point, if you are using an external catkin workspace, skip to the next section*

 Go inside catwin_ws, and create a new python virtual environment that inherits site packages: